G-Nome: Story

-The game takes place in the year 2225, A.D., on the remote world of Ruhelen in the Omicron Reticuli star system.
-Humanity is space-faring, under a government called the Union Alliance, which is at odds with the alien Scorp species, as well as the Darkens and Mercs - all contesting Ruhelen.
-The discovery of the mineral-rich Phygos star system has upset the tenuous between the four races, threatening an inevitable war.
-The player assumes the role of Sergeant Joshua Gant, a retired Union Intelligence Acency (UIA) operative who was on a mission ten years prior that resulted in the loss of his best friend, Ron Pearl.
-Gant is reenlisted by UIA director General Allance Wilkins for a covert mission, to euthanize a creature genetically engineered from human prisoners of war called the "G-Nome" and to destroy the Scorp facility where it is kept.
-Gant is assigned a team for him to assemble that includes his old friend and munitions expert in Darken territory, Sergeant Stephen Kylie, the UIA's most proficient geneticist on separate assignment in Merc territory, Doctor Victoria Thane - and an undisclosed final member of the team undercover in Scorp territory.
+The game takes place in the year 2225, A.D., on the contested planet Ruhelen.
+Humanity is space-faring, under a government called the Union Alliance, which is at odds with the alien Scorp species, as well as the Darkens and Mercs.
+The discovery of the mineral-rich Phygos star system has upset the tenuous ceasefire between the four races, threatening war.
+The player assumes the role of Sergeant Joshua Gant, a retired Union Intelligence Agency (UIA) operative who was on a mission ten years prior that resulted in the loss of his best friend, Ron Pearl.
+Gant is reenlisted by UIA director General Allance Wilkins for a covert mission, to euthanize a creature genetically engineered from human prisoners of war by the Scorp called the "G-Nome" and to destroy the laboratory where it is kept.
+Gant is assigned a team to assemble that includes his old friend and munitions expert in Darken territory, Sergeant Stephen Kylie, the UIA's most proficient geneticist on separate assignment in Merc territory, Doctor Victoria Thane - and an undisclosed final member of the team undercover in Scorp territory.

 Gant begins his mission by traversing the Darken Republic and rendezvousing with Kylie.
 They cross Merc territory to meet Thane, who identifies specialized Merc technology housed in a facility called the Citadel atop Mesa Caracon, for neutralizing the G-Nome.
 After acquiring the technology, the team heads for the Scorp territory.

 Gant and his team bypass the Scorp border and are introduced to the final member of the team, Major Jack Sheridan, who was responsible for the loss of Pearl.
 Sheridan leads the team to the laboratory, but betrays the mission by attempting to kill Gant, allowing for Kylie to be captured by the Scorp and taking the G-Nome for himself.
-The Scorp ally with the UIA, to prevent Sheridan from cloning the G-Nome at a genetic recombination laboratory located within the volcanic Shalten Frontier.
+The Scorp cooperate with the UIA, to prevent Sheridan from cloning the G-Nome at a genetic recombination laboratory located within the volcanic Shalten Frontier.

 Gant's team destroys the laboratory, but Sheridan kills Kylie.
 Gant pursues and kills Sheridan.
 The G-Nome breaks out of the cargo bay of Sheridan's vehicle and attacks Gant, prompting him to tranquilize it.
-A marker upon the G-Nome's paw reveals that it is Pearl.
-Gant allows the G-Nome to flee before the UIA forces arrive.
+A barcode on the G-Nome's paw reveals that it is Pearl.
+Gant falsely reports the G-Nome dead and allows it to flee before the UIA forces arrive.
 The G-Nome is seen heading toward the sunset during the ending credits of the game.

 The UIA rummage through the remains of Sheridan's laboratory, while Wilkins discretely retrieves a petri dish labelled "G-NOME: PEARL".
 The Scorp subsequently declares war on the Union Alliance, though both they and the Union deny Gant's mission.
 Wilkins unexpectedly resigns.